 Figure Out Your Target Audience Personas

-Once you know your goals, you need to dig into the actual people you want to target.
+Once you know your goals, you need to dig into the actual people you want to target, figure out the area of your business, if you work in Amazon get yourself an Amazon agency that can help you market yourself.
 Audience personas can help you do that.
 I’m not talking about blindly listing off demographics – audience personas dig deep into your target audience to discover:

 - The problems they’re facing

 - What they need

 - What they’re interested in